peterrenshaw/wsd/README.md

 * d3:   work out axes
         how to show data values

+2018DEC01
+* solving problem in <generate.py>:

+   decomposing string to time components building time from string changing time using timedeltas

+* these become the ideas, tools to build multiple timestamps

 2018NOV30
 * new tool to create date data <generate.py> to solve the problem of specific